micond/web-opt-from-ubuntu/README.md

 ### My steps to optimize the web page:

 - moved the scripts to the bottom of the page to load them alast and used async to load them asynchronously.
-- css inline to not block the page rendering
+- css inline to not block the page rendering and added backface-visibility: hidden; for .mover class. more info: https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp
 - compressed images in Gimp

 Best achieved score by PSI: 92/100.